yongfrank/RegexGo/README.md

 ### Requirements

 Your app playground must be built with and run on Swift Playgrounds 4.2.1 or later (requires iPadOS 16 or macOS 13) or Xcode 14 on macOS 13.
 You may incorporate the use of Apple Pencil.

+### Submission

+Applicants can view their status by end of business day on Tuesday, May 9, 2023.
+Winners who opted in to the random selection process to attend the special event at Apple Park will also be notified of their attendance status.

 ## Idea